 Bee Inspection with some Sealing of Gaps $200

 For the quality of work performed our pricing is very reasonable and competitive.
 Most pest control companies will charge you more than a bee removal specialist, i.e. someone who removes bees full-time.

-Listed above is a general idea of what the average cost of our bee removal services are.
-Travel distances over 100 miles will add approximately $1 more per each additional mile traveled.
-Extreme height or excessive difficulty or very large bee hives may also increase the price.
-If you have more than one hive needed to be removed each additional hive will receive a discounted rate of 25%-50% off if located on the same property.
-Once we have quoted you a price we will not show up and tell you it is going to be more than we initially expected.
-We will stick with the price we quoted.
+Travel distances over 100 miles will add to the cost.
+If you have more than one hive needing to be removed, each additional hive will usually receive a discounted rate of 25%-50% off, if located on the same property.
 For more in-depth information on what is included with each service listed, please see Services.